 Abortion – If early in the pregnancy, do your religious and ethical beliefs allow you to consider having an abortion?
 Having an abortion is more than a medical procedure.
 Many women feel the emotional impact for a long time afterwards.
 It is important to know how you may feel emotionally, as well as physically, and prepare to deal with your reaction and recovery.
 You should talk to a counselor and inform the father of the baby if this is your plan.

 Temporary Care – Do you need more time to think things through?
 This is a major decision and if you need more time to decide there are several options open to you.
 Your baby can be placed in foster care or with a family member through foster care, which may provide a monthly payment to the family for the baby’s expenses.
 You can also make a private arrangement with a family member, friend or responsible adult.
 Any of these arrangements give you time after the birth to decide if you want and are able to parent.

-Adoption – You believe you cannot raise your baby, but want to give them life and a new family.
-You have many things to consider —how involved you want to be in choosing the adoptive family, what contact you want with the adopting parent(s) during the pregnancy, and what contact you want with the adopting family after the baby is living with them.
-You also need to understand your local adoption laws and rights, as well as the rights of the baby’s father.
+Adoption – If you are unable to raise your baby and want to choose a home for your baby, there are many things you have to consider.
+How involved do you want to be in choosing the adoptive family, what kind of contact you want with the adopting parent(s) during the pregnancy, and what kind of contact you want with the adopting family after you place the baby with them?
+You also need to understand your local adoption laws and rights, as well as the rights of the Birth Father.
 An adoption attorney or adoption agency can explain and explore all of these issues with you.
 Or, you can speak to a counselor at a local community counseling center.
 If you feel pressured in any way, by any counselor, attorney or agency personnel, find another professional to help you.

 By taking the time to consider all of your options, and understanding what is involved in making an adoption plan, you are acting responsibly and know what to expect.
 You can then proceed with finding a family for your baby.